MatsM16/sveve-dotnet/readme.md

 Once your API is configured to consume notifications from Sveve, you need to tell Sveve where to deliver the reports.

 Grab the **full URL** to your Sveve consumer endpoint and head over to [Sveve](https://sveve.no) and sign in.
 Once there, add the consumer URL to all callbacks:
+_The endpoint works for both GET and POST_
 ![Sveve Dashboard](./docs/settings01.png)

 > [!tip]